gabriellegall/chess_com_bi/models/doc.md

 {% enddocs %}

 {% docs miss_category_opponent %}
-If the move is an inaccuracy (from the perspective of the opponent), classification of the type of miss is as follows : 'Mistake' < 'Blunder' < 'Massive Blunder'
+If the move is an inaccuracy (from the perspective of the opponent), classification of the type of miss is as follows : 'Mistake' < 'Blunder' < 'Massive Blunder'.
 {% enddocs %}

 {% docs miss_move_number_opponent %}